 - Scents: very aromatic, pronounced vegetal, pronounced fruit (berries, black fruits), marine (fich, crustaceans), with mint and white flower hints

 - Scents: vegetal, prononced fruit, zesty notes, marine notes (fish flesh, crustaceans), white flower aromas to finish, fresh butter

-- Colour: pale green
+- Color: pale green

 - Texture: velvety right from the start, giving this tea a really good presence

-- Flavours: sweet, acidic and slightly umami
+- Flavors: sweet, acidic and slightly umami

 - Aromas: very rich with many notes developing right from the start, pronounced marine (fish flesh, a hint of shellfish), pronounced vegetal (cooked fruit and spinach to start, quickly developing raw vegetable notes), pronounced fruit (fresh fruit, pear, red fruit as well as nectarine), a hint of zest, floral notes (white flowers), butter (fresh butter)

 - Aromatic profile and length in the mouth: the notes are rich and intense right from the start.
 They succeed one another without a break.
 The finish has a good presence with pronounced minty vegetal notes

 Rare and ephemeral, teas identified as Grands Crus by Palais des Thés are the result of alchemy between a tea plant variety, its terroir and the talent of an artisan grower.
 Meticulously plucked, processed and sourced in the most respected tea gardens, our Grands Crus unveil unique flavours that reflect the refinement of their origins.